 May 8.
 The Chicago Tribune reports:

-(AP) – An investigation into what was described by , film star, as an attempt to extort money was dropped was dropped today by the ’s office.
+Los Angeles (AP) -- An investigation into what was described by Joan Crawford, film star, as an attempt to extort money was dropped today by the district attorney's office.

 Investigators said the actress' apparent fear was based on a note slipped under the door of her home, asking for an appointment.

-At the suggestion of investigators, she met the writer, who proved to be an .
+At the suggestion of investigators, she met the writer, you proved to be an eastern youth.
 The conversation was recorded on a Dictaphone machine and after being taken into custody and questioned, the youth was released.

-Neither the subject of the conversation, the name of the youth, nor an explanation from the actress of what lead to her fear of an extortion plot was disclosed.
+Neither the subject of the conversation, the name of the youth, nor an explanation from the actress of what led to her fear of an extortion plot was disclosed.

 July 22.
 In the LA Times: